CLRX/CLRX-mirror/doc/GcnTimings.md

 ### VOPC Instruction timings

+Maximum throughput of these instruction can be calculated by using expression `(1/(CYCLES/4))` - for 4 cycles is 1 instruction per cycle, for 8 cycles is 1/2 instruction per cycle and etc.
 All 32-bit comparison instructions takes 4 cycles.
 All 64-bit comparison instructions takes DPFACTOR*4 cycles.

 ### VOP3 Instruction timings

+Maximum throughput of these instruction can be calculated by using expression `(1/(CYCLES/4))` - for 4 cycles is 1 instruction per cycle, for 8 cycles is 1/2 instruction per cycle and etc.
 Timings of VOP3 instructions are in this table:

  Instruction           | Cycles        | Instruction           | Cycles